Volunteer with Us

 - Pediatric Programs - On occasion, volunteers are needed to collect heights and weights from children at various school locations.
 Over the summer, we provide our Kids in the Kitchen program that needs volunteers to assist in teaching children how to cook nutritious meals.

-The Center has partnered with the Campus Kitchen Project at Kent State to provide nutrition education to individuals in need in Portage County and beyond.
+The Center has partnered with the Flashes Fighting Hunger program at Kent State to provide nutrition education to individuals in need in Portage County and beyond.
 Below is a list of programs that could use KSU volunteers.

 - King Kennedy Education Lesson – This program creates new learning and tasting experience for the children.
 Volunteers are needed to help prepare foods and teach children a little about the importance of the food.